 It doesn’t matter if your growing season is long or short; it seems that all gardeners love to take advantage of late winter and early spring to get a head start on growing seeds.
-Many have greenhouses, but others start plants in living rooms, kitchens, or bedrooms.
+Many have winterized greenhouses, but others start plants in living rooms, kitchens, or bedrooms.
 Using cups to start your seeds indoors can give you up to eight weeks of extra growing time.
 That means you might get eight more weeks of tomatoes than you would have if you had started them directly in the ground.

-Growing in a cup can also let apartment dwellers grow plants even if they don’t have space outside for a garden.
+Growing in cups can also let apartment dwellers start plants even if they don’t have space outside for a garden.
 By using a sunny windowsill or artificial light, gardeners without access to a full-size backyard garden can still enjoy the taste of fresh produce and herbs they grow themselves.
 Plus, let’s be honest: all those miniature planters with little green plants will look awfully cute.

-While most plants can be grown in cups during the germination and seedling stages, not all will grow healthy, strong, and delicious.
-Most herbs will do well in a cup, but larger plants will probably need to be transplanted either to a regular pot or into an outdoor garden to grow large enough to produce edible fruits and vegetables.
+While most plants can grow in cups during the germination and seedling stages, not all will grow healthy, strong, and delicious.
+Most herbs will do well in cups, but larger plants will probably need to be transplanted into regular pots or an outdoor garden to grow large enough to produce edible fruits and vegetables.

 Other plants that can thrive in cups: